LucasD1az/alignment-gap-reproducibility/README.md

 daily number of speech paragraphs per topic.
 Correlations are Spearman correlations.

-Figure 2 reproduces the final two-dimensional multilayer layout used in `07_speeches_bis.ipynb`: three elliptical topic rings on perspective planes, black within-layer links, and purple directed links between the same topic in adjacent layers.
+Figure 2 reproduces the final two-dimensional multilayer layout: three elliptical topic rings on perspective planes, black within-layer links, and purple directed links between the same topic in adjacent layers.
 Inter-layer links retain the maximum absolute correlation over non-zero lags within ±14 days only when the selected lag is significant.
 The